Bobby Ray Parks Jr.: TNT Tropang Giga

 Parks was traded to the TNT Tropang Giga from Blackwater Elite in November 2019 in the middle of the 2019 PBA Governors' Cup.
 With TNT, he had his first semifinal run, only for his team to lose to eventual finalist Meralco Bolts.
 After the conclusion of the 2019 season, he signed a new one-year deal with TNT in February 2020.
 In the Philippine Cup, which was the lone conference for the 2020 season, he helped TNT to its first "All-Filipino" finals in seven years, only losing to eventual champions Barangay Ginebra San Miguel.

 Parks Jr.'s contract with TNT expired after the 2020 season.
 In March 2021, he announced that he would not feature in the PBA for the 2021 season, citing personal reasons to tend to his family.
 However, the move risked a fallout between Parks and TNT, with team owner and PLDT chairman Manny V. Pangilinan expressing his doubts on Parks Jr.'s reason for sitting out the 2021 season through social media, posting a photo of him having a vacation in La Union.
 While Parks is a free agent, TNT still holds the signing rights to him; he would only be able to play for another PBA team if TNT releases him without pre-conditions or trade him.

 TNT and the PBA allowed Parks to play in Japan in July 2021, but TNT would have exclusive rights to re-sign him if he decides to return to the PBA within five years.

 B. League

 Nagoya Diamond Dolphins

 On August 24, 2021, Parks signed with the Nagoya Diamond Dolphins of Japan's B. League as the team's Asian import.
 On May 28, 2022, he signed a one-year contract extension with the team.
 On June 9, 2023, he signed another contract extension with the team.
+He left the team after the 2023–24 season.
+During his three year stay, Nagoya had always advanced to the playoffs.

+Osaka Evessa

+Parks signed with another B.League team Osaka Evessa in June 2024.
+He was recognized as the Impressive Asia Player of the Year in the 2024–25 season.
+He played for two seasons with Osaka and played for them until 2026.

+Ibaraki Robots

+Parks joins the Ibaraki Robots in July 2026.